bertmelis/bertmelis.github.io/_posts/2021-04-13-1-Eaton-UPS-monitoring.md

 fi
 ```

 The frequency to run this script depends on the size of the UPS and the power of your server.
 The power source of my server is rated 80W.
 The UPS is 750VA or 450W with a 12V/9Ah battery.
 The battery can deliver about 108VAh.
-On maximum load it should theoretically last about one hour.
+On maximum load, it should theoretically last about one hour.
 So a safe interval of checking every 10 minutes should be more than enough.
 There is one thing we have to take care of though.
-The default values in `upsmon.conf` make upsmon check the UPS every 5 seconds.
-When a UPS isn't answering to the polls it is marked "stale".
-When this condition lasts for more then `DEADTIME`, the UPS is marked "dead".
+The default value in `upsmon.conf` makes *upsmon* check the UPS every 5 seconds.
+When a UPS isn't answering to the polls, it is marked "stale".
+When this condition lasts for more than `DEADTIME`, the UPS is marked "dead".

 I chose a checking frequency of 60 seconds while on AC power and 10 seconds while on battery power.

 Since we only check the USB connection every 10 minutes but poll every minute, or 10 seconds depending on the power source, we should set `DEADTIME` and `NOCOMMWARNTIME` to 600 seconds.
-This will avoid spamming of the log when the USB connection to the UPS goes down.
+This will avoid spamming the log when the USB connection to the UPS goes down.

 In file `/etc/nut/upsmon.conf`: